 Form I-766: Employment Authorization Document

 Form I-766 is an employment authorization document (EAD) that certain nonimmigrant visa holders must have to be eligible to work in the United States.
-Your EAD validity period is between one-two years and expires when your visa does.
+Your EAD validity period is between one and two years and expires when your visa does.

 You apply for work authorization at the same time you apply for your visa.
-Your EAD Form I-766 is not a visa itself; rather, it is a document you need in order to work while here in the United States with your nonimmigrant visa.
-You must have a visa in order to obtain your EAD.
+Your EAD Form I-766 is not a visa; it is a required document for working in the United States with your nonimmigrant visa.
+You must have a visa to obtain your EAD.

 Who Is Eligible for Immigration Form I-766?